-By understanding the causes and treatments for dead teeth, you will be able to maintain your smile’s allure and keep it looking its best for years to come.
+Can a dead tooth be saved?
+What are the major causes of dead teeth?
+By understanding the causes and treatments for dead teeth, you can maintain your smile’s allure and keep it looking its best for years to come.Â

 What is a Dead Tooth?